Section A: Switching from the Graduate Visa to Skilled Worker Visa

 Section D: Graduates as Skilled Worker New Entrants

-Graduate visa holders switching to a Skilled Worker visa can generally qualify as a ‘new entrant’, which means they may benefit from a lower salary threshold under the Skilled Worker route.
+Graduate visa holders switching to a Skilled Worker visa may qualify as a ‘new entrant’, which means they may benefit from a lower salary threshold under the Skilled Worker route.

 The new entrant rate only applies to jobs eligible for that lower threshold and the role must be at the appropriate skill level (generally RQF Level 6+).